 To report a suspicion or seek advice you can contact the Modern Slavery Helpline confidentially on 08000 121 700.
 This is open 24 hours a day, 365 days a year.

-You can also report it to us online or call us on 101 at any time to report an incident.
-If you're deaf or hard of hearing, use our textphone service on 18001 101.
+You can report modern slavery online or call us on 101 at any time to report an incident.
+If you have a hearing or speech impairment, use our textphone service on 18001 101.

 Should you wish to remain anonymous you can contact Crimestoppers on 0800 555 111.

 Always call 999 if there is a crime in action or immediate threat to life.
-If you're deaf or hard of hearing, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.
+If you have a hearing or speech impairment, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.

 In 2012, workers from Lithuania were kept in appalling conditions in and subject to a climate of fear, threats and violence whilst working to provide eggs to some of the UK’s most prominent retailers and restaurants.